 David B. Allison received his Ph.D. from Hofstra University in 1990.
 He then completed a post-doctoral fellowship at the Johns Hopkins University School of Medicine and a second post-doctoral fellowship at the NIH-funded New York Obesity Research Center at St. Luke's/Roosevelt Hospital Center.
 He was a research scientist at the NY Obesity Research Center and Associate Professor of Medical Psychology at Columbia University College of Physicians and Surgeons until 2001.

-He serves or has served on the editorial boards of: Journal of Diabetes Research and Clinical Metabolism (JDRCM); Behavior Genetics; Clinical Pharmacology: Advances and Applications; Computational Statistics and Data Analysis; European Journal of Clinical Investigation; Global Epidemic Obesity; Human Heredity; International Journal of Eating Disorders; International Journal of Obesity; International Scholarly Research Network (ISRN) Nutrition; Nutrients; Nutrition and Dietary Supplements; Nutrition Today; Obesity Reviews; Obesity; Obesity: Science and Practice; PeerJ; Public Library of Science (PLOS) Genetics; PLOS ONE; Surgery for Obesity and Related Diseases (SOARD) and Advances in Nutrition and Food Technologys.
+He serves or has served on the editorial boards of: Journal of Diabetes Research and Clinical Metabolism (JDRCM); Behavior Genetics; Clinical Pharmacology: Advances and Applications; Computational Statistics and Data Analysis; European Journal of Clinical Investigation; Global Epidemic Obesity; Human Heredity; International Journal of Eating Disorders; International Journal of Obesity; International Scholarly Research Network (ISRN) Nutrition; Nutrients; Nutrition Today; Obesity Reviews; Obesity; Obesity: Science and Practice; PeerJ; Public Library of Science (PLOS) Genetics; PLOS ONE; Surgery for Obesity and Related Diseases (SOARD) and Advances in Nutrition and Food Technology.

 Dr. Allison is also proud to be the founding Field Chief Editor of Frontiers in Genetics.

-Dr. Allison's research interests include obesity, quantitative genetics, clinical trials, and statistical and research methodology.
-He also serves as a frequent consultant and expert witness in the legal setting.
+Dr. Allison's research interests include obesity, quantitative genetics, clinical trials, statistical and research methodology, and research integrity.